hbowie/psrenamer/docs/index.md

 See the License for the specific language governing permissions and limitations under the License.

-PSRenamer also incorporates or adapts the following open source software libraries.

-* BrowserLauncher2 &#8212; Copyright 2004 - 2007 Markus Gebhard, Jeff Chapman, used under the terms of the [GNU General Public License][gnu].

 <h2 id="installation">Installation</h2>

 Download the latest version from [PowerSurgePub.com][downloads].
 Decompress the downloaded file.
 Drag the resulting file or folder into the location where you normally store your applications.